Tekoa (Israeli settlement): Founding

 The town is located 5 miles south of Bethlehem at the foot of Herodion ("Herod's Palace").

 Archaeology and landmarks

-The archaeological site of El Khiam is located in this area.

-Letters of Shimon Ben Kosiba, leader of the Jewish Bar Kokhba revolt against Roman occupation (132-135 CE), were found in a valley near Tekoa.

 Ancient caves and caves that were dug in the karst chalk stone of the Nachal Tekoa or Wadi Khureitun, named after Chariton the Confessor, by monks from the Lavras of Saint Chariton and his successor Euthymius the Great, are right behind Tekoa.

-Outside Tekoa, at Khirbet Tuqu', various ruins were seen in the mid-19th century.
-These included the walls of houses, cisterns, broken columns and heaps of building stones, some of which had “bevelled edges” which supposedly indicated Hebrew origin.